 Soc 359.
 Social Movements.
 An examination of theories of movements of protest, reform, and revolution, and of resistance to change.
 Comparison and contrast of case studies, including movements such as abolition, temperance, civil rights, and environmentalism.
 Identical to PIS 359.
 Offered alternate Fall Terms.
-Prerequisites: a 100-level Political Science course except PIS 160 or a sociology gateway course.
+Prerequisites: a 100-level Political Science course (except PIS 160) or Soc 164.